Avoguard's blog posts about Internet of Things, edge compute, edge management, cybersecurity, device identity, protocols, and more.

 If you are new to IoT or have encountered MQTT for the first time,

-this blog post will help you understand what MQTT is, how it works, its components,
+understand what MQTT is, how it works, its components,

 and how it compares to better known protocols like HTTP.